akshaisarma/COMSW6111_P1/code/README.txt

 cd /home/yd2234/ADB/proj1/code/COMSW6111_P1/code
 ./run.sh 'MWQrrA8YW+6ciAUTJh56VHz1vi/Mdqu0lSbzms3N7NY=' 0.9 'snow leopard'

+You can run our scripts directly by the commands above, since we have already put our scripts under that directory.

 -------------------------------------------------------------
 d) A clear description of the internal design of your project

 We have two python scripts: UI.py and web_query.py.
-The following are detailed description for each of them.
+The following are detailed descriptions for each of them.

 1. web_query.py
 This is a tool script for querying Bing API and parsing the XML results.
 The main functions include:
 	* search_Bing: search via Bing API and return the results in XML format
-	* parse_XML: parse the XML content from Bing API, and return the title/summary/url for each search result (Input: XML from function search_Bing; Output: a list of top 10 results with their titles, summaries and urls) It will firstly call function search_Bing and then call function parse_XML.
+	* parse_XML: parse the XML content from Bing API, and return the title/summary/url for each search result (Input: XML from function search_Bing; Output: a list of top 10 results with their titles, summaries and urls) We will firstly call function search_Bing and then call function parse_XML.

 2. UI.py
 This is the main python script for the user interface and ranking.
 The main functions include: